Modern-Knowledge/serious-game-backend/README.md

 # Serious Game Backend

-Backend-Instanz of the serious game.
+Backend-Instance of the serious game.

 NodeJS + ExpressJS